Our Fair Play Discussion Signaled the End of My Marriage

 He then pulled up a spreadsheet of all he did for his clients, all the tasks he was tasked with at work.
 He felt like his paid work, and how much bandwidth that required, should be factored into the equation.

-This discrepancy in how we viewed my work, my sacrifice, my efforts to hold up the scaffolding of our family is still present in our divorce as we seek to divide our assets, discuss the business that he built while I was holding down the fort at home, as we determine what and how much alimony I should receive.
+This discrepancy in how we viewed my efforts to hold up the scaffolding of our family is still present in our divorce as we seek to divide our assets, discuss the business he built while I was holding down the fort at home, as we determine what and how much alimony I should receive.

 Next week I will publish a conversation with Eve Rodsky herself and we discuss how to bring the feminist concepts of Fair Play (and the value of women’s unpaid labor) into divorce.
 I didn’t realize this is an area in which she is now focused, as the systems of family law do not currently have a way to calculate all the labor women do, unpaid, during the course of a marriage.
 You won’t want to miss it.